What Makes CLIP More Robust to Long-Tailed Pre-Training Data? A Controlled Study for Transferable Insights: Extended discussions

 \subsection{Motivation behind the choice of factors to study}

 The design of our study is largely influenced by~\cite{fang2022incaps}, which is among the first to study data’s effect on CLIP's robustness.
 After ruling out the effects of language supervision and data distribution, we found there is still a notable gap between CLIP and SL in \cref{fig:clip_vs_cls}.
 We then exhausted every factor we could to align details between models, and finally found the pretext task of dynamic classification to be a key factor, which could implicitly de-bias classifiers, and reproducible by applying vocabulary subsampling.
-Besides that, we also considered factors like vision backbone, vision pre-training, and test-time prompts, which do not have noticeable effects.
-Additionally, we also looked into the properties of the dataset instead of models and found web data have mixed effects.
+Besides that, we also considered other factors like the architecture of vision backbone and text backbone, vision pre-training, stronger data augmentation, larger batch size, and test-time prompts, and did not find noticeable effects.
+Additionally, we looked into the properties of the dataset instead of models and found that web data had mixed effects.
 Further, we extend the scaling law of CLIP and find open-world data to be an effective factor.